afarideh/ImageAspect/README.md

 // x is integer to crop from top of image
 $coordinates->getY();

-// width is integer to crop to right of image and width of final width in expected aspect
+// width is integer to crop to right of image and width of final width in expected aspect ratio
 $coordinates->getWidth();

-// height is integer to crop to bottom of image and width of final height in expected aspect
+// height is integer to crop to bottom of image and width of final height in expected aspect ratio
 $coordinates->getHeight();

 ```